pascal-fb-martin/garage/README.md

 Garage door control with web user interface (for private network).

+_This software is alpha release.
+It has not yet been fully tested._

 This software is a Node.js application for Raspberry Pi or BeagleBone Black.
 It offers a web user interface and no software is required on the client side.